client9/client9-website-2017/content/post/system-fonts.md

 ### Serif

-No operating system uses serif fonts in their user-interface, so their no canonical choice here.
+No operating system uses serif fonts in their user-interface, so there is no canonical choice here.
+However the available fonts do  cluster into 3 or 4 choices.

 One stack is Georgia-based: